 The SSA official site states “Certain members of your family may qualify for benefits based on your work.”
 These family members may include, (but are not limited to):

 - A spouse of any age caring for the child of the applicant.
 The child must be younger than 16 years old, or disabled

 - An unmarried child, adopted child, or, in some cases, a stepchild or grandchild younger than age 18 (or younger than age 19 if in elementary or secondary school full time)

 - An unmarried child 18 or older with a disability received before age 22

 What If My Social Security Disability Application Is Denied?

 There is an appeals process for those denied for SSA benefits.
-The SSA official site says there are be two basic categories for denial SSA benefits-medical reasons and denial for non-medical reasons.
+The SSA official site says there are be two basic categories for denial of SSA benefits – medical reasons and non-medical reasons.

 Those who need to appeal based on medical reasons must submit an Appeal Request and Appeal Disability Report.
 This report requires the applicant to furnish updated medical information including any tests, treatments, doctor visits, etc. since the SSA decision was made.